vignemail1/check_domains_sync/README.md

 A bunch of Bash scripts used to analyze some discrepancies between domains definitions and to check reachability across all configured nameservers for these domains.

 Uses Bash and dig.
-Need to be launch on a server which can receive UDP responses from external DNS servers.
+Need to be launched on a server which can receive UDP responses from external DNS servers.

 ## NRPE probe